 Road to Hana

-The town of Hana is nestled on the back side of Haleakala well away from, well anything.
+The town of Hana is nestled on the backside of Haleakala well away from, well anything.
 To reach this little gem of a town you need to take the Hana Highway.
-64 miles of twisting tight tarmac that winds through the dense ancient rainforest (literally out of Jurassic Park) over bridges, spectacular coastline and past incredible waterfalls.
+64 miles of twisting tight tarmac that winds through the dense ancient rainforest (literally out of Jurassic Park) over bridges, spectacular coastline, and past incredible waterfalls.
 Whether you take a tour or drive it yourself the Road to Hana is a highlight of any trip.

 Hawaiian cuisine is a wonderful blend of foods and tastes that is quite likely like nothing you have tasted before.
 A reliance on clean fresh ingredients blended with pacific rim influences creates a cuisine that is as delicious as it is healthy.
-Fresh seafood, traditional Island fare and incredible fruit and deserts mean you will be sure to come home pining for the incredible tastes you left behind.
+Fresh seafood, traditional Island fare, and incredible fruit and desserts mean you will be sure to come home pining for the incredible tastes you left behind.

 The Majority of the island is covered with lush green foliage making Maui a genuine tropical paradise.
 However, Maui’s topography makes for many varied ecosystems all with very different plant species thriving.
-There is dense tropical jungle, Open Grassy Farmland, Desolate desert plains, even ancient cloud forest so old and isolated it’s vigorously protected and most visitors are unlikely to experience them.
+There is dense tropical jungle, Open Grassy Farmland, Desolate desert plains, and even ancient cloud forests so old and isolated it’s vigorously protected and most visitors are unlikely to experience them.

 Every November – April is Whale season and large numbers of Humpback whales make Maui their overwinter resting place.

-West Maui is technically the area comprising of the West Maui Mountains, the smaller of the two land masses that make up Maui.
+West Maui is technically the area comprising of the West Maui Mountains, the smaller of the two landmasses that make up Maui.
 However, in this context, it is referring to the built-up areas on the west coast of the mountains.
 West Maui is furthest from the airport at Kahului and tends to be fairly upmarket and expensive.
 The beaches and reefs are out of this world and the weather is normally hot and sunny all day with short showers throughout the day increasing the further north you head.